 Agreeing with the following statements is precisely what makes bought-in companies different from those that aren’t:

-We are willing to discuss hard topics online like pricing, costs and even discuss our competition
+We are willing to discuss hard topics online like pricing and costs and even discuss our competition.

-We are prepared to make decisions quickly, even if we don’t all agree, even if we don’t have all the data
+We are prepared to make decisions quickly, even if we don’t all agree and we don’t have all the data.

-We believe in investing in our team because we know the key to success is empowering and elevating our team to be honest, transparent and help them to embrace They Ask, You Answer
+We believe in investing in our team because we know the key to success is empowering and elevating our team to be honest, transparent, and to help them to embrace They Ask, You Answer.